 Every cognitively normal three-year-old on Earth does this.
 Rich kids and poor kids, kids in cities and kids in rural villages, kids who will grow up to be engineers and kids who will struggle with basic math.
 Language acquisition shows no correlation with general intelligence.
 It's standard equipment.

-The mechanism also handles noise gracefully.
+It also handles noise gracefully.
 Children don't hear pristine, grammatically perfect input.
-They hear sentence fragments, false starts, errors, overlapping speech.
+They hear sentence fragments, false starts, errors, and overlapping speech.
 Linguists have long puzzled over what's called the poverty of the stimulus: the input children receive is incomplete and messy, yet they extract grammatically perfect systems from it.
 The machinery finds the signal through the noise, the way a radio tuner locks onto a frequency despite static on every adjacent band.

 Think of it like trying to plant a second garden in a yard already full of mature trees.
 The soil is the same soil.
 It grows things the same way it always did.
-But the new plants need to find sunlight and root space alongside what's already established, and that takes more deliberate placement, more watering, more time.
+But the new plants need to find sunlight and root space alongside what's already established, and that takes more deliberate placement, more watering, and more time.
 The growing capacity is unchanged; the competition for resources is new.

 If the mechanism still works, why do most adults struggle so much?

-The other problem is volume.
+The other factor is volume.
 A child accumulates something like 10,000 to 15,000 hours of language exposure before achieving fluency.
-Adults rarely appreciate that scale, then conclude they lack talent when progress doesn't match their expectations.
+Adults rarely appreciate that scale, and conclude they lack talent when progress doesn't match their expectations.
 The statistical learning mechanism is gradual by nature.
 It needs thousands of encounters with patterns before they consolidate.
 No individual session produces a visible result.
 But the cumulative effect, given enough volume, builds the same kind of deep, implicit knowledge that children develop.

 Feeding the right system